cindyytong/worthofeducation/README.md

     - Highest median mid-career salary for graduates
     - Quickest to pay off loans
 3. Hover over each college to view a modal that displays:
-    - multi line graph tracing (1) the salary growth of graduates over 10 years (2) horizontal line displaying the tuition cost (3) 10 year investment return of tuition cost iin S&P 500 Index
+    - multi line graph tracing (1) the salary growth of graduates over 10 years (2) horizontal line displaying the tuition cost (3) 10 year investment return of tuition cost in the S&P 500 Index
     - Key bullet points with data on: tuition cost, working years needed until tuition cost is paid off

 ### Data & APIs